getsops/sops/README.rst

 ~~~~~~~~~~~~

 It is recommended to renew the data key on a regular basis. `sops` supports key
 rotation via the `-r` flag.
-A simple approach is to decrypt and reencrypt all
-files in place with rotation enabled:
+Invoking it on an existing file causes sops to
+reencrypt the file with a new data key, which is then encrypted with the various
+KMS and PGP master keys defined in the file.

 .. code:: bash

-	for file in $(find . -type f -name "*.yaml"); do
-		sops -d -i $file
-		sops -e -i -r $file
+	sops -r example.yaml
-	done

 Examples
 --------